Build-Week-Expat-Journal-3/backend/README.md

 ### Endpoints

+#### ALL GET ENDPOINTS, AS WELL AS LOGIN/REGISTER DO NOT REQUIRE AUTHENTICATION.
+Any other requests must be sent with an Authorization header containing the token.

 | Method | Endpoint             | Description                                                                                                                                                                                                 |
 | ------ | -------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | POST   | /api/auth/register   | Creates a user using the information sent inside the `request body`.
 Returns the new user and the authorization token. username and password are required fields, bio is optional and can be updated later. |